csiro-robotics/fn_mechanisms/README.md

 ### Visualising False Negative Mechanisms

-When running the identify_fn.py script, you can set --visFN True to visualise false negative mechanisms.
+When running the identify_fn.py script, you can set `--visFN True` to visualise false negative mechanisms.
 This section explains what is being visualised with some examples.
-These examples are from the COCO dataset when testing with the Detectron2-trained Faster RCNN (R50 FPN 3x).
+These examples are from the COCO dataset when testing with the Detectron2 COCO-trained Faster RCNN (R50 FPN 3x).

 **Proposal Process Mechanism**